jg-digital-media/jgdm_snooker_scorer/readme.md

 + `COMPLETED: 17-06-2025` Stop counting highest and last break when `#points_remaining`is at 0 (Player 1).

++ `COMPLETED: 17-06-2025` Shouldn't take the missed points into account until I simulate shooting for a colour after the 2 reds at once.

++ `COMPLETED: 17-06-2025` Implement the "FOUL" button for player 1.
+  + `COMPLETED: 17-06-2025` Add event listener for `#pot---foul--one`
+  + `COMPLETED: 17-06-2025` Check that the player is shooting for a red ball or a colour ball.
+  + `COMPLETED: 17-06-2025` The opposite player is awarded 4 penalty points - no effect in the current or highest break.
+  + `COMPLETED: 17-06-2025` Play switches to the opponent who will shoot for the next red.
+  + `TODO:` BUG: Foul button on the colour sequence reverts play to 27 points and back to yellow ball (Player 1)

++ `COMPLETED: 17-06-2025` Implement the "FOUL+MISS" button for player 1.
+  + `COMPLETED: 17-06-2025` Add event listener for `#pot---foulmiss--one`
+  + `COMPLETED: 17-06-2025` Check that the player is shooting for a red ball or a colour ball.
+  + `COMPLETED: 17-06-2025` The opposite player is awarded 4 penalty points - no effect in the current or highest break.
+  + `COMPLETED: 17-06-2025` Play switches to the opponent who will shoot for the next red.

++ `COMPLETED: 17-06-2025` Implement the "FOUL" button for player 2.
+  + `COMPLETED: 17-06-2025` Add event listener for `#pot---foul--two`
+  + `COMPLETED: 17-06-2025` Check that the player is shooting for a red ball or a colour ball.
+  + `COMPLETED: 17-06-2025` The opposite player is awarded 4 penalty points - no effect in the current or highest break.
+  + `COMPLETED: 17-06-2025` Play switches to the opponent who will shoot for the next red.
+  +  `TODO:` BUG: Foul button on the colour sequence reverts play to 27 points and back to yellow ball (Player 1)

++ `COMPLETED: 17-06-2025` Implement the "FOUL+MISS" button for player 2.
+  + `COMPLETED: 17-06-2025` Add event listener for `#pot---foulmiss--two`
+  + `COMPLETED: 17-06-2025` Check that the player is shooting for a red ball or a colour ball.
+  + `COMPLETED: 17-06-2025` The opposite player is awarded 4 penalty points - no effect in the current or highest break.
+  + `COMPLETED: 17-06-2025` Play switches to the opponent who will shoot for the next red.
+  + `TODO:` BUG: Foul button on the colour sequence reverts play to 27 points and back to yellow ball (Player 2)

++ `COMPLETED: 17-06-2025` Next player reverts to shooting for a red ball after a foul.
++ `COMPLETED: 17-06-2025` Revert to shooting for a red ball after a foul.

++ `TODO: ` Players presented with the option to force the opponent to retake the shot after a FOUL+MISS..

 + `TODO: ` Clicking `#app-app` should take the user to a new browser tab so game progress is not lost.